waruboy/scraperry/README.md

 ```
 {"id":5,"url":"https://www.facebook.com","status":"requested"}
 ```
 Parsing is not done immediately, but queued on the background.
-You can check the results via List endpoint
+You can check the results via List endpoint.

+Only unique URL will be scraped and saved from the requested page.

 ## Getting Help